Gift Rabbit is supported by our readers. If you buy something through our links, we may earn a commission.

 Top 10 Valentine’s Day Facts and Statistics

-These top 10 Valentine’s Day facts and statistics are all the signs of love you need this year.
+These top 10 Valentine’s Day facts and statistics are the only signs of love you need this year.

-2. Valentine’s day began as an ancient Roman fertility festival called “Lupercalia.”
+2. Ancient origins: The holiday began as a Roman fertility festival called “Lupercalia.”

-4. Valentine’s Day is one of the busiest days for restaurants, second only to Mother’s Day.
+4. Dining out: It is the second busiest day of the year for restaurants, trailing only Mother’s Day.

-5. American households spend $751.3 million on gifts for their pets on Valentine’s Day.
+5. Puppy love: American households spend hundreds of millions of dollars on gifts for their pets on Valentine’s Day.

-6. Chocolate sales represent 75% or more of Valentine’s Day candy purchases.
+6. Sweet tooth: Chocolate sales represent nearly 75% of Valentine’s Day candy purchases.

-9. Teachers receive the most Valentine’s Day cards, followed by children, mothers, and wives.
+9. Teacher’s pet: Teachers receive the most Valentine’s Day cards, followed by children, mothers, and wives.

 40 Valentine’s Day Facts and Statistics

 Pop the champagne, open a box of heart-shaped chocolates, and grab your cuddliest teddy bear.
-You’ll find the best Valentine’s Day facts and history here, so let’s get started.
+We have compiled the best Valentine’s Day facts and history to get you in the mood for love.

 Fun Facts About Valentine’s Day